FrosTiK-SD/filestik/Readme.md

 Also note that `http://127.0.0.1:61684` should be whitelisted by the `OAuth client` in the `redirect_uris` in order to authorize the app
 :::

+5. Start the redis server and set your redis uri to `REDIS_URI` otherwise default to `redis://localhost:6379"` will be used.
-3. Thats it.
+6. Thats it.
 Now just run

 ```
 cargo run